ardanlabs/kit/auth/README.md

 # auth
-    import "github.com/coralproject/shelf/pkg/srv/auth"
+    import "github.com/ardanlabs/kit/auth"

 Package auth package provides API's for managing users who will be accessing our web API's and applications.
 This includes all the CRUD related support for users and authentication.
-For now the user system is simple since users are pre-registered using our cli tool `shelf`.
+For now the user system is simple since users are pre-registered using our cli tool `kit`.
 In the future this can be expanded to provide more UI based support.

 ### Users